signatureai/signature-nodes/docs/nodes/image_processing.md

             - FILL mode ensures target size but may crop content
             - ASPECT mode preserves proportions using longest edge
             - Antialiasing recommended when downscaling
+            - When multiple_of is set, final dimensions will be adjusted to nearest multiple
         """

         @classmethod